stamparm/maltrail/README.md

 The glibc builds link libpcap statically and target glibc 2.28, so the C library is the only thing they need — nothing to install, on RHEL 8+, Debian 10+, Ubuntu 18.04+ and Leap 15.x alike.
 The musl builds are fully static, so Alpine needs nothing at all.
-The Windows build needs [Npcap](https://npcap.com) installed before it will start: `wpcap.dll` is a load-time dependency, and the archive says so.
+The Windows build is 64-bit and needs Windows 10 or later plus [Npcap](https://npcap.com) installed before it will start — `wpcap.dll` is a load-time dependency, so without it the loader refuses the executable rather than failing at capture.
+The archive says so too.

 Binaries from **3.1.1 and earlier** did not: they linked libpcap dynamically, and asked for it by the name their AlmaLinux build host uses.
 Debian and Ubuntu ship the identical library under the